 How much is car insurance in Texas?

-In 2020, the average cost for a Progressive liability-only auto policy in Texas was about $177.** Your rate will vary based on your driving history, location, the limits and coverages you choose, and other factors.
+In 2021-2022, the average cost for a Progressive liability-only auto policy (single driver/single car) in Texas was about $108.** Your rate will vary based on your driving history, location, the limits and coverages you choose, and other factors.
 Get a Texas auto insurance quote through Progressive to learn more about your rates.

 What discounts can I get for my Texas car insurance?

 Everything's bigger in Texas — including the discounts.
-Here are just a few you can get through Progressive:
+Here are just a few ways you can save with Progressive: